Corfu: In popular culture

 Corfu is one of the locations in the legend of Simon and Milo, where Simon falls in love temporarily.
 It is the setting of the 1998 song "Mediterranean Lady" by Prozzak.
 The island is alluded to several times in David Foster Wallace's 1987 novel, The Broom of the System.
 Drake mentions Corfu in a song.
+It is also mentioned in Brian Jacques' adventure novel, Voyage of Slaves.